 - Describe CDC’s Office on Smoking and Health’s work and priorities

 - Explain why cessation matters and is still important

 - Consider strategic opportunities in 2019 to amplify and advance cessation efforts

 - Identify existing resources, including data and cessation support, available from CDC

 The registration site for CEUs has closed.
-CEUs are no longer available.
-Credit will be available for the recorded version of this webinar in a couple of months.
+Credit will be available for the recorded version of this webinar in December.

 Certificates of Attendance

 If you need a certificate of attendance, please click here to create and generate your own certificate (best viewed in Adobe Acrobat).

 This UCSF CME activity was planned and developed to uphold academic standards to ensure balance, independence, objectivity, and scientific rigor; adhere to requirements to protect health information under the Health Insurance Portability and Accountability Act of 1996 (HIPAA); and include a mechanism to inform learners when unapproved or unlabeled uses of therapeutic products or agents are discussed or referenced.

 The following speakers, moderators and planning committee members have disclosed they have no financial interest/arrangement or affiliation with any commercial companies who have provided products or services relating to their presentation(s) or commercial support for this continuing medical education activity: